A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Tests

 \subsubsection{Diehard battery of Tests}

 George Marsaglia in $1996$ provided this battery of tests \cite{diehard}, which is the basic testbed for PRNGs.
 It consists of $15$ different tests - \begin{small} \begin{framed} 1.
 Birthday spacings, 2.
 Overlapping permutations, 3.
 Ranks of $31\times31$ and $32\times32$ matrices, 4.
 Ranks of $6\times8$ matrices, 5.
 Monkey tests on $20$-bit Words, 6.
-Monkey tests : OPSO (Overlapping-Pairs-Sparse-Occupancy), OQSO (Overlapping-Quadruples-Sparse-Occupancy) and DNA tests, 7.
+Monkey tests: OPSO (Overlapping-Pairs-Sparse-Occupancy), OQSO (Overlapping-Quadruples-Sparse-Occupancy) and DNA tests, 7.
 Count the $1$'s in a stream of bytes, 8.
 Count the $1$'s in specific bytes, 9.
 Parking lot test, 10.
 Minimum distance test, 11.
 Random spheres test, 12.
 The squeeze test, 13.
 Overlapping sums test, 14.
 Runs up and runs down test, and 15.
-The craps test (number of wins and throws/game). \end{framed} \end{small}

-To test a PRNG on Diehard for a particular seed, a binary file of size $10-12$MB is created using the generated numbers of the PRNG with that seed.
-In our case, we have taken the file size as $11.5$MB for all PRNGs.
+The craps test (number of wins and throws/game). \end{framed} \end{small} To test a PRNG on Diehard for a particular seed, a binary file of size $10-12$ MB is created using the generated numbers of the PRNG with that seed.
+In our case, we have taken the file size as $11.5$ MB.
 For each test, one or multiple $p$-values are derived.
 A test is called \emph{passed}, if every $p$-value of the test is within $0.025$ to $0.975$ \cite{diehard}.
-A PRNG is supposed to be a good PRNG, if it passes all tests of every test-bed for any seed.
-However, in general, it is rare to find a PRNG which can fool all tests of Diehard.
-For example, it is very difficult to pass overlapping permutations test and parking lot test for every seed of a PRNG.